openpreserve/plato/jboss-util/README.md

     &lt;/module&gt;
   </pre>

-4. Add the module dependency to your deployment
+4. Add the module dependency to your deployment in file jboss-deployment-structure.xml

   <pre>
     &lt;jboss-deployment-structure&gt;